 Happy bread baking!

-Also, if you happen to have any leftover, this bread makes the BEST garlic bread!
+This bread is absolutely perfect served along side a bowl of bacon hock and vegetable soup and if you happen to have any leftover, it also makes the BEST garlic bread!
 Slice it, spread with butter and crushed garlic and put under the grill for 10 minutes.
 Perfect!

 - 3 cups flour (approx 420 grams)